claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

 Supported protocols: MTP, Hard disk/drive, SMB, SFTP, NFS, GPhoto2 (PTP), FTP, Google Drive (via [GOA](./GNOME_ONLINE_ACCOUNTS_GOA.md)), One drive (via [GOA](./GNOME_ONLINE_ACCOUNTS_GOA.md)), DNS-SD, DAV (WebDAV), AFP, AFC.
 You need to install corresponding packages to use them.

-Tested: MTP, Hard disk/drive (Encrypted and Unencrypted), GPhoto2 (PTP), DAV, SFTP, FTP, Google Drive, One Drive.
+Tested: MTP, Hard disk/drive (Encrypted and Unencrypted), GPhoto2 (PTP), DAV, SFTP, FTP, SMB, NFSv4, Google Drive, One Drive.
 You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

-By default, `mount` will automatically shows devices which have one of these protocals (MTP, GPhoto2, AFC, Hard disk/drive) or list of added scheme/mount URI.
+By default, `mount` will automatically shows devices which have one of these protocals (MTP, GPhoto2, AFC, Hard disk/drive, google drive, one drive, fstab with x-gvfs-show) or list of added mount URIs.
 For other protocols (smb, ftp, sftp, etc), use `add-mount` action with [Schemes URI format](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>).

 > [!NOTE]